piyush01123/wikipedia-search-engine/README.md

 Reference: 0.05
 External Links: 0.05
 ```
-Finally we have scores in the form `Doc ID: score`.
+Finally for each document we obtain the weighted sum score in the form `Doc ID: score`.
 This dictionary is sorted based on value and top 5 Doc IDs are returned along with their titles.

 ### Quit Search Engine